 Via Mail to:

 PO Box 387

 Bismarck, ND 58502-0387

-- The NDCF Board of Directors review the letters of request in September.
+- The NDCF Board of Directors will the review applications at their fall meeting .

 If the Board is interested in additional information, formal

 application materials are sent in late September.
 Requests not continuing

 through the process will be notified by the first of October.

 - Grants are delivered in late November & early December.

 In addition to the above, the following guidelines will be used